danibachar/Advance-Networking-Kubernetes-HW/README.md

   - Eventuall what you will need to to is update the yaml files of the different microservice to comply with the task requirements, run `./test.sh` and make sure the application works as expected! i.e returns ```Hey my name is {first name} {last name}``` with the appropriate first and last names.

 - Submission:
-  - The s2 complete folder filled up yaml files (3 files).
+  - The s2 complete folder with your filled up yaml files.